The Onboarding Cliff: Getting New Hires to 80% Productivity in 4 Weeks Instead of 12

 Week 2: Guided execution.
 The new hire begins executing tasks with the predecessor (or manager) observing.
 Start with the highest-frequency, lowest-risk tasks.
 After each task, immediate feedback: what worked, what to adjust.
 By mid-week, the new hire is handling routine work independently while being observed on complex work.

 Week 3: Supervised independence.
 The new hire operates the role with the predecessor available but not actively observing.
-They make decisions, handle clients, execute processes — and check in at the end of each day.
+They make decisions, handle patients, execute processes — and check in at the end of each day.
 The predecessor reviews a subset of outputs (20-30%) and provides targeted feedback.
 This is where confidence builds and judgment develops.

 Week 4: Full autonomy with safety net.
 The new hire runs the role independently.
 The predecessor is available for questions but not involved in daily work.
-By Friday, assess against five benchmarks: decision quality (are they making decisions the predecessor would approve?), execution speed (are they keeping pace?), relationship quality (are clients and colleagues responding well?), process knowledge (do they know the systems?), and judgment (are they handling edge cases appropriately?).
+By Friday, assess against five benchmarks: decision quality (are they making decisions the predecessor would approve?), execution speed (are they keeping pace?), relationship quality (are patients and colleagues responding well?), process knowledge (do they know the systems?), and judgment (are they handling edge cases appropriately?).

 80% across these five dimensions is the target.
 Not perfection — competence.
 The remaining 20% develops over months two and three through normal experience.

-Why doesn’t every business do this?
+Why doesn’t every practice do this?

 It requires the predecessor’s time.
-In a small business, the person leaving the role often leaves before the replacement starts — or there’s no predecessor because it’s a new position.
+In a practice, the person leaving the role often leaves before the replacement starts — or there’s no predecessor because it’s a new position.
 This is solvable: if no predecessor exists, the owner or a senior team member serves as the shadow target for week one, and documented processes cover the rest.
 The prerequisite from the documentation article applies here: documented processes make onboarding possible even without a predecessor to shadow.

 It feels like overhead.
-Spending 30 hours of a senior person’s time on onboarding feels expensive when there’s client work to deliver.
+Spending 30 hours of a senior person’s time on onboarding feels expensive when there’s patient work to deliver.
 But compare that 30-hour investment to the alternative: 12 weeks of reduced productivity, months of corrective feedback, or a $42,000 failure that restarts the entire process.
 The overhead is an investment with a measurable, predictable return.

 What does AI actually do for onboarding?